 It is best to keep your workspace only with the things you need for work and less of the children’s toys or activities unless you are doing homeschooling.
 In addition to that, an organized work area is key in keeping you in a work frame of mind being more engaged with work and less engaged with the clutter around you.

-Another option is to use your phone to set reminders, but I do prefer actually written reminders than the digital ones because let’s face it, I put my phone on silent all the time and then never end up hearing the alarm go off.
+Another option is to use your phone to set reminders.
+I do prefer written reminders to the digital ones because let’s face it, I put my phone on silent all the time and then never end up hearing the alarm go off.
 However, whatever method works best for you, stick with it.

 It may be a little rocky at first in the beginning but eventually, you will be able to get it accomplished.